Bots, Disinformation, and the First Trump Impeachment: Materials and methods

-\subsection{Partisanship Classification Model}
+\subsection{Partisanship classification model}

-The partisanship classifier we used is a bidirectional encoder representations from transformers (BERT) language representation model \citep{devlin2018bert}.
-Transformers are a neural network architecture that have shown incredible success in lanugage modeling \citep{vaswani2017attention}.
-BERT is a bidirectional transformer pre-trained using a combination of a masked language modeling objective and a next sentence prediction objective on the Toronto Book Corpus (800 million words) \citep{zhu2015aligning} and Wikipedia (2.5 million words).
+The partisanship classifier we used is a bidirectional encoder representations from transformers (BERT) language representation model \cite{devlin2018bert}.
+Transformers are a neural network architecture that have shown incredible success in language modeling \cite{vaswani2017attention}.
+BERT is a bidirectional transformer pre-trained using a combination of a masked language modeling objective and a next sentence prediction objective on the Toronto Book Corpus (800 million words) \cite{zhu2015aligning} and Wikipedia (2.5 million words).
 The BERT model provides a sentence embedding that can be used for many natural language processing tasks such as sentiment classification.
-We show the architecture of our BERT sentiment classifier in Figure \ref{fig:BERT}.
 The tweet text is fed into the BERT model and mapped into an embedding representation.
 We use the base BERT model which produces a 768 dimensional embedding.
 This representation is then fed to a fully connected single layer of 768 neurons with linear activation.
 The linear layer has two outputs which correspond to pro-Trump and anti-Trump sentiment.
+Our architecture follows the standard use of BERT for sentiment classification.
+Details on the architecture can be found in \cite{devlin2018bert}.
 To obtain the sentiment of the tweet we use the value from the pro-Trump output so strong anti-Trump and pro-Trump sentiment are equal to zero and one, respectively.

 We created training data for the model using strongly partisan users.
 These users were identified by the content of their Twitter profile descriptions.
-If a user's description contained any of the words in Table \ref{table:keywords_anti_trump} and none of the keywords in Table \ref{table:keywords_pro_trump}, the user was given a label of zero, indicating anti-Trump sentiment.
+If a user's description contained any of the words in Table~\ref{table3} and none of the keywords in Table~\ref{table4}, the user was given a label of zero, indicating anti-Trump sentiment.
 The opposite was done to identify pro-Trump users, who were given a label of one.
 The labels of these strongly partisan users were assigned to their impeachment related tweets in our dataset.
 This process created a labeled training set of over 14 million tweets.